jekyll/jekyll/docs/_docs/permalinks.md

 permalink: /docs/permalinks/
 ---

 Jekyll supports a flexible way to build the permalinks for your pages, posts, and collections.
-A permalink is the URL for the page, post or collection (excluding the domain name or directory folder).
+A permalink is the URL for the page, post, or collection (excluding the domain name or directory folder).

 You construct permalinks by creating a template URL where dynamic elements are represented by colon-prefixed keywords.
 The default template permalink is as follows: `/:categories/:year/:month/:day/:title.html`.
 Each of the colon-prefixed keywords is a template variable.

-You’re free to choose construct your own permalink style using the available template variables or choose one of the built-in permalink styles (such as `date`) that automatically use a template-variable pattern.
+You’re free to construct your own permalink style using template variables or choose one of the built-in permalink styles (such as `date`) that automatically use a template-variable pattern.

 ## Where to configure permalinks